Maximally stretched laminations on geometrically finite hyperbolic manifolds: A generalization of the Thurston metric on Teichm uller space

-\begin{remark} If $M$ has infinite volume, then $d_{Th}$ can take negative values, and $d_{Th}(j_1,j_2)=0$ does \emph{not} imply $j_1=j_2$. \end{remark}
+\begin{remark} If $M$ has infinite volume, then $\log C(j,\rho)$ can take negative values, and $\log C(j,\rho)=0$ does \emph{not} imply $j=\rho$. \end{remark}

-\begin{proof} The following example is taken from \cite[proof of Lemma~3.4]{thu86}.
-Let $M$ be a pair of pants, \ie a hyperbolic surface of genus~$0$ with 3 funnels.
+\begin{proof} The following example is taken from \cite[proof of Lemma~3.4]{thu86}; see also \cite{pt10}.
+Let $M$ be a pair of pants, \ie a hyperbolic surface of genus~$0$ with three funnels.
 Let $\alpha$ be an infinite embedded geodesic of~$M$ whose two ends go out to infinity in the same funnel, and let $\alpha'$ be another nearby geodesic (see Figure~\ref{fig:I}).

 Cutting out the strip between $\alpha$ and~$\alpha'$ and gluing back so that the endpoints of the common perpendicular to $\alpha, \alpha'$ are identified yields a new hyperbolic surface $M'$ such that two boundary components of the convex core of~$M'$ have the same lengths as in~$M$, and the third one is shorter.
-There is a $1$-Lipschitz map between $M$ and~$M'$, and the corresponding holonomies $j_1\neq j_2$ satisfy $d_{Th}(j_1,j_2)=0$.
-In fact, it is easy to see that after repeating the process with all three funnels we obtain an element $j_3\in\T(M)$ with $d_{Th}(j_1,j_3)<0$. \end{proof}
+There is a $1$-Lipschitz map between $M$ and~$M'$, and the corresponding holonomies $j\neq\rho$ satisfy $\log C(j,\rho)=0$.
+In fact, it is easy to see that after repeating the process with all three funnels we obtain an element $\rho'\in\T(M)$ with $\log C(j,\rho')<0$. \end{proof}

-By Remark~\ref{rem:dTh<0}, the function $d_{Th}$ is \emph{not} an asymmetric metric on $\T(M)$ when $M$ has infinite volume.
-One way to address this issue is to consider the level sets of the \emph{critical exponent}.
-For $j\in\T(M)$, set